New Strong Sell Stocks for January 21st

 Here are 5 stocks added to the Zacks Rank #5 (Strong Sell) List today:

-Bluebird bio, Inc. BLUE is a biotechnology company that engages in researching and developing of transformative gene therapies for severe genetic diseases and cancer.
-The Zacks Consensus Estimate for its current year earnings has been revised 0.9% downward over the last 30 days.
+GFL Environmental Inc. GFL operates as a diversified environmental services company.
+The Zacks Consensus Estimate for its current year earnings has been revised 50% downward over the last 30 days.

-Hormel Foods Corporation HRL produces and markets various meat and food products to retail, foodservice, deli, and commercial customers.
-The Zacks Consensus Estimate for its current year earnings has been revised 0.6% downward over the last 30 days.
+LivePerson, Inc. LPSN provides conversational commerce solutions.
+The Zacks Consensus Estimate for its current year earnings has been revised 16.7% downward over the last 30 days.

-Kura Sushi USA, Inc. KRUS operates technology-enabled Japanese restaurants.
-The Zacks Consensus Estimate for its current year earnings has been revised 7.5% downward over the last 30 days.
+TAL Education Group TAL provides K-12 after-school tutoring services.
+The Zacks Consensus Estimate for its current year earnings has been revised 15.3% downward over the last 30 days.

-Loop Industries, Inc. LOOP focuses on depolymerizing waste polyethylene terephthalate plastics and polyester fibers into base building blocks.
-The Zacks Consensus Estimate for its current year earnings has been revised 38.6% downward over the last 30 days.
+89bio, Inc. ETNB is a clinical-stage biopharmaceutical company.
+The Zacks Consensus Estimate for its current year earnings has been revised 0.5% downward over the last 30 days.

-Adaptive Biotechnologies Corporation ADPT is a commercial-stage company that develops an immune medicine platform for the diagnosis and treatment of various diseases.
-The Zacks Consensus Estimate for its current year earnings has been revised nearly 1% downward over the last 30 days.
+Ontrak, Inc. OTRK operates as an artificial intelligence powered, virtualized outpatient healthcare treatment company.
+The Zacks Consensus Estimate for its current year earnings has been revised 66.7% downward over the last 30 days.

 View the entire Zacks Rank #5 List.